Spring Budget 2023: what's new, what's changing and how will your business be affected?

 ✔ Build customised terms in a few clicks

 Ideally, you want to be the one to get your Term Sheet on the table first.
-VCs will sometimes send their own Term Sheets to you.
-But, wherever possible, you should take the lead with potential investors and be clear about what key deal terms you’d like to see.
+VC firms will sometimes send their own Term Sheets to you.
+But, wherever possible, you should take the lead with potential investors and be clear about what key deal terms you’d like to see in exchange for equity.

 The company valuation is simply how much equity you’re giving away in exchange for the investment amount.
 The valuation of an early-stage company is more of an art than a science, especially when the company is pre-traction or pre-revenue and there aren’t any hard numbers to take into account.